-Age Typical Behaviour Birth to 11 months Enjoys looking at books and other printed material with familiar people.
-8 to 20 months Handles books and printed material with interest.
-16 to 26 months Interested in books and rhymes and may have favourites.
-22 to 36 months Has some favourite stories, rhymes, songs, poems or jingles.
-Repeats words or phrases from familiar stories.
-Fills in the missing word or phrase in a known rhyme, story or game, e.g. 'Humpty Dumpty sat on a'.
-30 to 50 months Enjoys rhyming and rhyming activities.
-Shows awareness of rhyme and alliteration.
+Age Typical Behaviour Birth to 11 Enjoys looking at books and other printed material with familiar months people.
+8 to 20 Handles books and printed material with interest. months 16 to 26 Interested in books and rhymes and may have favourites. initial estata in seeks and my mos and may have laveelines. months 22 to 36 Has some favourite stories, rhymes, songs, poems or jingles. months Repeats words or phrases from familiar stories.
+Fills in the missing word or phrase in a known rhyme, story or game, 00 1 50 e.g. 'Humpty Dumpty sat on a'.
+30 to 50 Enjoys rhyming and rhyming activities. months Shows awareness of rhyme and alliteration.
 Recognises rhythm in spoken words.
 Listens to and joins in with stories and poems, one to one and also small groups.
 Joins in with repeated refrains and anticipates key events and phrases in rhymes and stories.
 Beginning to be aware of the way stories are structured.
 Suggests how the story might end.
 Listens to stories with increasing attention and recall.
 Describes main story settings, events and principal characters.
 Shows interest in illustrations and print in books and print in the environment.
 Recognises familiar words and signs such as own name and advertising logos.
 Looks at books independently.
-Hands books carefully.
-Knows information can be relayed in the form of print.
+Hands books carefully. • Knows information can be relayed in the form of print.
 Holds books the correct way up and turns pages.
 Knows that print carries meaning and in English, is read from left to right and top to bottom.
-40 to 60 months Continues a rhyming song.
-Hears and says the initial sound in words.
-Can segment the sounds in simple words and blend them together and knows which letters represent some of them.
-Links sounds to letters, naming and sounding the letters of the alphabet.
+40 to 60 , , , , , , , , , , , , , , , , , , , , months Hears and says the initial sound in words.
+Can segment the sounds in simple words and blend them together and knows which letters represent some of them. • Links sounds to letters, naming and sounding the letters of the alphabet.
 Beginning to read words and simple sentences.
 Uses vocabulary and forms of speech that are increasingly influenced by their experiences of books.
 Enjoys an increasing range of books.
 Knows that information can be retrieved from books and computers.
-Early Learning Goal Children read and understand simple sentences.
-They use phonic knowledge to decode regular words and read them aloud accurately.
-They also read some common irregular words.
-They demonstrate understanding when talking with others about what they have read.
+Early Children read and understand simple sentences.
+They use phonic Learning knowledge to decode regular words and read them aloud accurately.
+Goal They also read some common irregular words.
+They demonstrate Jour understanding when talking with others about what they have read.